Shelldon: Production

-Shelldon is produced by Thai entertainment company Shellhut Entertainment, in co-production with Singaporean studio Tiny Island Productions for the first two seasons, Taiwanese studio AniTime for season 1, American studio Classic Media for season 1, and other Thai studios BeboydCG for season 1, Anya Animation Company and Lunchbox Studio Co., Ltd. for seasons 2 and 3, Animotif for season 2, and Kantana Animation Studios, Teapot Studio and Ad Hoc Animation and Ad for season 3.
+The series is produced by Thai entertainment company Shellhut Entertainment, in co-production with Singaporean studio Tiny Island Productions for the first two seasons, Taiwanese studio AniTime and American studio Classic Media for season 1, and other Thai studios such as BeboydCG for season 1, Anya Animation Company and Lunchbox Studio Co., Ltd. for seasons 2 and 3, Animotif for season 2, and Kantana Animation Studios, Teapot Studio and Ad Hoc Animation and Ad for season 3.
 Voice casting for the series was handled by Giant Wave for the original version and Voice Box Productions in Canada for the English version.
-Distribution for the series was handled by French company Planet Nemo Animation, Canadian company DHX Media and British company Entertainment Rights (season 1).
+Distribution for the series was handled by French company Planet Nemo Animation in Europe, Canadian company DHX Media in North America and British company Entertainment Rights (season 1).